JosePedroDias/ldjam56/README.md

 ## TODO

+- pause
+- title screen with level choice
-- display next piece and viruses count
+- score and high scores
 - (infrequent but wrong) pills above moving pills should fall too
 - twist from original game?
-- falling could be faster?
+- falling due to gravity could be faster?
 - (nice to have) overlay buttons for mobile?
 - (nice to have) broken pills should get to be round